Rajkr76/Ganga-Bhumi-Club/README.md

 # Ganga-Bhumi-Club
-Login/Signup page [ RECOMMEND TO USE FIREFOX BROWSERS ]
+Login/Signup page [ RECOMMEND TO USE FIREFOX ]
 Here is the link to open the website :-
 [ gangabhumiclub.42web.io ]